barryclark/jekyll-now/_posts/2017-05-30-State-of-data.md

 ## TL;DR
-Streaming is most fancy thing in data engineering , batch is embarrassing past and no one wants to talk about it.
+Streaming is most fancy thing in data engineering , batch is an embarrassing past and no one wants to talk about it.
 The same applies to classical Hadoop/MapReduce as a processing engine - Spark ate it already.
 New post-Hadoop tools like Apache Kudu, Beam or Flink are emerging.
 Machine Learning, Deep Learning, AI and supporting technologies are most trending topics.
-Data lakes are considered an obvious part of infrastructure.
+Data lakes are considered an obvious part of an infrastructure.
 Kafka is a everywhere, Flume is nearly dead.

 ## Data Architecture